Why Your Organization Needs an AI Policy

 Clear Guidance for Users

-As AI becomes mainstream there could be an assumption that the machine is always right, but it's not.
+As AI becomes more integrated into business processes there could be an assumption that the machine is always right, but it's not.
 You will want to put in policies and processes to avoid the pitfalls of reliance on artificial intelligence versus human intelligence.

 Avoid Security and Compliance Headaches